hj1994412/mckf111.github.io/_posts/2017-12-18-Battlefield_TCGA-level3-RNAseq-data-03-en.md

 * content
 {:toc}

-> This is the last part of the overall analysis pipeline, mainly documenting how to use DESeq2 package for fundamental DE analysis.
+> This is the last part of the overall analysis pipeline, mainly documenting how to use DESeq2 package for fundamental DE analysis. **Repost by indicating the source please!**

 ## Principle